About The Medical Journal

 Submission Review/Vetting: The Medical Journal is a peer-reviewed, professional publication.
 Submissions deemed appropriate for publication will be peer-reviewed by subject matter experts for accuracy, efficacy, and quality of content.
 Necessarily, authors` proposed submissions should first be reviewed and vetted internally by their own agencies prior to submitting to The Medical Journal.
 Authors should be prepared to demonstrate their own agency protocols have been fulfilled when submitting for publication.

-Call for Submissions: The Medical Journal`s current Call for Submissions is a special topic focus on COVID-19/pandemics.
+Call for Submissions: The Medical Journal`s current Call for Submissions is a special topic focus on Dentistry.
 Click here to view the current Call for Submissions.
+General topic submissions are accepted year round.

 The Medical Journal